Jersey Zoo: Central Valley

-The Central Valley, expands across the centre of the park, creating a natural barrier and water resource for local species.
-A£1 million project to redevelop the central valley, completed in 2002, has created a haven for kingfishers, bank voles, butterflies, dragonflies, and several species of waterfowl.
+The Central Valley expands across the centre of the park, creating a natural barrier and water resource for local species. £1 million project to redevelop the central valley, completed in 2002, has created an area for kingfishers, bank voles, butterflies, dragonflies, and several species of waterfowl.
 During the valley restoration two species of locally rare orchid were encouraged, and first flowered in 2005.
 They are Anacamptis laxiflora and Dactylorhiza praetermissa.